aadimach2/DEMO-REPO/README.md

 ## Demo
-this is a demo and mock project
+this is a demo
+ mock project
+Adding files